 We perfected our elbow pumps, assumed this was our temporary new world and settled in, still five days from the Government’s next update – and then it came, total lockdown for three weeks.

 On March 23rd we became virtual… on reflection that week was a mush, no more London office, no more face to face meetings, no filming but the advent of life on Zoom.

 Dusting ourselves off, on 1st April we delivered our first 100% virtual event – myself and the crew all connected from our homes via comms – our presenters cleverly connected via two way Skype calls and live graphics.
 A steep learning curve but a successful one for all involved.
 This is our new normal but its temporary right?
 Just three weeks.

-It turned out to be five weeks and about 15 virtual events until the next change.
+It turned out to be five weeks and about 15 virtual events and hybrid events until the next change.

 The release of the PMs 50-page document on 11th May hid within it permission for us to start filming again, in fairness it took a few days to find it but it’s there.
 Why is that important for us and our clients?

 Virtual is fine – but our tolerance of chatting in cubes, dodgy wi-fi and seeing the inside of our colleagues homes will wear thin.
 And whilst we can cleverly bring speakers together on an array of platforms – are we really getting the best out of them?